Indian Institute for Research in Numismatic Studies: Facilities

 They have trained researchers who have specialized on different numismatic periods, such as ancient, early medieval, medieval and late medieval.
 They offer services (free of cost) to any enquiry, made through the mail or otherwise, on academic aspect of any coin or coin series found in India.
 They also have a well equipped library having a good collection of numismatic and allied books.

 Museum and library

 The gallery has two displays.
 The first is a small display on the money of India drawn from the collection of the institute.
 The second is a display of the photographic work of K G Maheshwari.

-The IIRNS has the most important numismatic library in India.
-Available for use by scholars (the Institute also has guest houses) it includes both Indian and non-Indian numismatic works as well as slides, file cards, and other records of numismatic collections.
-The library also houses photo cardexes of coins (arranged series-wise) numbering approximately 1,50,000.
-Any scholar or lay individual is most welcome to visit them and take advantage of their facilities.
-They have a Scholars’ Residence with all modern amenities within their campus, which is open (at a nominal charge) to anybody desirous of doing research / study on coins at their Institute.
+The IIRNS boasts the most significant numismatic library in India, catering to scholars and providing guest house accommodations.
+This extensive collection encompasses both Indian and non-Indian numismatic literature, along with slides, file cards, and various records of numismatic collections.
+Additionally, the library houses photo indexes of coins, organized by series, totaling around 1,50,000 items.

+Any scholar or interested individual is warmly invited to visit and utilize the facilities.
+The Institute offers a Scholars’ Residence equipped with modern amenities, available to anyone eager to conduct coin-related research or studies at a nominal fee within their campus.